-Kara Beer has worked as a development officer, grant writer, manager, and editor in the nonprofit sector for over fifteen years.
+Kara Beer is managing editor of Philanthropy Daily.
+She has worked as a development officer, grant writer, manager, and editor in the nonprofit sector for over fifteen years.
 She is the former managing editor of Modern Age, and the former development department manager at the Intercollegiate Studies Institute.

 Read all posts published by Kara Beer.

 Peter Petrasek found sanctuary in the US after fleeing then-Czechoslovakia; lifelong gratitude resulted in his $850K estate being bequeathed to the federal government.
 “Americans often go to great lengths to keep the government off their assets.
 But last month, as Peter and Joan Petrasek had wished in their wills, a cashier’s check for $847,215.57 was […]

 “I’ve got all I need.
 I enjoy helping people”: MN businessman Lloyd Paulson gave $1m each to two SD nonprofits, after another recent $1m gift to local aquatics center.
 “A 90-year-old Minnesota man who has donated $1 million each to a state park and a nonprofit family service in western South Dakota says philanthropy is […]

 Former Canadian prime minister Brian Mulroney talks to Maclean’s about the Horatio Alger Association and growing role of philanthropy up north.
 “For a veteran of many of Canada’s most bruising political battles, Brian Mulroney was low-key and thoughtful when he met Maclean’s in Montreal.
 The former prime minister was eager to talk about his work […]